Jacques de Saint-Luc

-Jacques de Saint-Luc (baptized 19 September 1616 – ca. 1710) was a Walloon lutenist and composer.
+Jacques (Lucas)de Saint-Luc (baptized 19 September 1616 – ca. 1710) was a Walloon lutenist and composer.

 Saint-Luc was born in Ath in 1616; nothing is known about his early years.
 In 1639 he was invited to become a musician at the court in Brussels, and two years later he had his portrait painted by Gerard Seghers.
 He moved to Paris in the mid- or late 1640s, but returned to Brussels in October 1647.
 He evidently spent the next few decades in Brussels, marrying in 1658.
 An important correspondent of Saint-Luc's from these years was Constantijn Huygens.
 In August 1684 Saint-Luc was still living in Brussels, but nothing is known of his whereabouts during the next 16 years: the next mention of him is from 1700, when he visited Berlin on the occasion of the marriage of Prince Frederick of Hesse-Cassel and Princess Louise Dorothea of Prussia.
 He apparently traveled to Berlin from Vienna, where, according to contemporary sources, he was employed by Prince Eugene of Savoy.
 Saint-Luc was still alive in 1707 and 1708, when he published some of his compositions in Amsterdam; his date of death is unknown.